-The AOSC reserves the right to cancel an agreement with the Vendor with thirty (30) days written notice and to award the contract to the next highest evaluated bidder.
+The AOSC reserves the right to cancel an agreement with the Vendor with thirty (30) days written notice and to award the contract to the next highest-evaluated bidder.

-The AOSC reserves the right to renegotiate the terms of a contract awarded pursuant to this solicitation with the Vendor for subsequent years, provided the Vendor agrees to the contract terms for the renewal period.
+The AOSC reserves the right to renegotiate the terms of a contract awarded pursuant to this RFP with the Vendor for subsequent years beyond the initial contract period, provided the Vendor agrees to the contract terms for the renewal period.

-The payment and performance of any obligations under a contract awarded pursuant to this solicitation for years beyond the first fiscal year are subject to the availability of funds.
+The payment and performance of any obligations under a contract awarded pursuant to this RFP for years beyond the first fiscal year are subject to the availability of funds.

 9.0 Bid Form

-Project: B2018018 - Drug Testing Cups
+Project: B2019001 - Case Management System Audit

 Date: Submitted By:

 Address:

 Telephone: Email:

-Will any of the work contained in this bid be outsourced?YesNo

-If yes, please explair n:
+Will any of the work contained in this bid be outsourced?YesNo If yes, please explain:

 General Information

-m been subject to suspension, debarment or criminal conviction by the AOS ate of Rhode Island, or any other jurisdiction?YesNo C,
+Have you or your firm been subject to suspension, debarment or criminal conviction by the AOSC, the Judiciary, the State of Rhode Island, or any other jurisdiction?YesNo

-Has the AOSC, the firm for cause?
-Judiciary and/or the State of Rhode Island ever terminated contracts with youYesNo Jr
+Has the AOSC, the Judiciary and/or the State of Rhode Island ever terminated contracts with

+your firm for cause?YesNo

-• vithdrawn from a contract with the AOSC, the Judiciary and/or the State of its performance?YesNo
+Has your firm ever withdrawn from a contract with the AOSC, the Judiciary and/or the State of Rhode Island during its performance?YesNo

-Have you or your firr Rhode Island? n been involved in litigation against the AOSC, the Judiciary and/or the State \circ YesNo of
+Have you or your firm been involved in litigation against the AOSC, the Judiciary and/or the State of Rhode Island?YesNo

 If you answered yes to any of the foregoing, please explain the circumstances below.
 If you or your firm has been involved in litigation against the AOSC, the Judiciary and/or the State of Rhode Island, please include the case caption, case number and status.
 (If more space is needed, please attach separate sheet and submit with the bid.)

-ls your company bo nded?
-YesNo
+Is your company bonded?
+Yes No

 Please describe the nature and extent of all insurance coverage:

-Addenda

-nda have been received.
-The noted modifications to the Bidding Documents red and all costs are included in the Bid Sum.
+Addenda The following Addenda have been received.
+The noted modifications to the Bidding Documents have been considered and all costs are included in the Bid Sum.

-Addendum #1, Date ed:
+Addendum #1, Dated:

-ed:
+Addendum #2, Dated:

-Addendum #3, Date ed:
+Addendum #3, Dated: